lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Bacteria-host symbioses are present throughout the plant kingdom, and bacteria can contribute all kinds of functions to their host.
 The plant genus _Azolla_ is known to host multiple endophytic bacteria, which it transfers systematically to successive generations.
 Here we set out to acquire bacterial genomes of _Azolla_ associated bacteria by re-using non-metagenomic data already available in public repositories.
-Azolla_ sequencing data of six species was filtered and assembled with a fully reproducible workflow made in the conda and snakemake frameworks.
+_Azolla_ sequencing data of six species was filtered and assembled with a fully reproducible workflow made in the conda and snakemake frameworks.
 Intensive filtering of host DNA data reduced computational requirements but did not increase assembly quality.
 The use of binning signals from foreign samples and taxonomy-based signals was helpful but required careful manual curation during the binning process.
-We successfully assembled between 12 and 22 bacterial genomes from each _Azolla_ species.
-The majority belongs to only six taxonomical orders and occurs in most species of the _Azolla_ genus.
 High-quality bacterial genomes can be assembled from repository sequencing data, but this requires manual curation.
 Re-using public data can be a cost-effective method to acquire such genomes.
+We successfully assembled between 12 and 22 bacterial genomes per _Azolla_ species.
+The majority belongs to only six taxonomical orders and occurs in most species of the _Azolla_ genus.
 Taxonomic consistency of bacterial genomes associated with the _Azolla_ genus suggests these bacteria may be introduced in some common ancestor of _Azolla_ species and may be selected for in the evolution of the _Azolla_ holobiont.

 ## Introduction
 Many bacteria associate with multicellular hosts in symbioses and may convey specific metabolic properties or traits to their hosts.
+Such associations may be temporary or occosional; these bacteria are often recruited from the environment of a host triggered by certain conditions.
-Such associations may be temporary, e.g. triggered by abiotic conditions, or they may be practically ubiquitous among a hosts species.
+Alternatively, symbionts may be practically ubiquitous among a hosts species.
-Symbiotic bacteria may be housed inside host organs, making them endophytes of their host.
+They may be housed inside host organs, making them endophytes of their host.
-Temporarily associated bacteria are often recruited from the environment of a host; whilst ubiquitously present symbionts may be systematically disseminated by a host species.
+These ubiquitously present symbionts may even be vertically transfered over host generations.
-Hosts may even vertically transfer their symbionts and their associated traits to the next generation of hosts.
+The new host generation thereby inherrits the traits associated with these symbionts.
 Such systematic presence in a host species will substantially influence selection pressure on the endophyte genome compared to free-living relatives.
 In such a case, a conglomeration of evolving organisms sharing both genomes and selection pressure can occasionally be seen as a holobiont: a single evolutionary unit comprising several organisms [@Zilber-Rosenberg2008].
 However, the exact scope and applicability of the term remain subject to debate [@Douglas2016].